Grace Kelly

-Grace Patricia Kelly (12 November 1929 – 14 September 1982) was an American actress who, after starring in several significant films in the early to mid-1950s, became Princess of Monaco by marrying Prince Rainier III in April 1956.
+Grace Patricia Kelly (November 12, 1929 – September 14, 1982) was an American actress and Princess of Monaco as the wife of Prince Rainier III from their marriage on April 18, 1956, until her death in 1982.
+Prior to her marriage, she achieved stardom in several significant Hollywood films in the early to mid-1950s.
+She received an Academy Award and three Golden Globe Awards, and was ranked 13th on the American Film Institute's 25 Greatest Female Stars list.

 Kelly was born into a prominent Catholic family in Philadelphia.
-After graduating from the American Academy of Dramatic Arts in 1949, Kelly began appearing in New York City theatrical productions and television broadcasts.
-She gained stardom from her performance in John Ford's adventure-romance Mogambo (1953), for which she was nominated for an Academy Award for Best Supporting Actress.
+After graduating from the American Academy of Dramatic Arts in 1949, she began appearing in New York City theatrical productions and television broadcasts.
+Kelly made her film debut in Fourteen Hours (1951) and gained stardom from her roles in Fred Zinnemann's western film High Noon (1952), and John Ford's adventure-romance Mogambo (1953), the latter of which earned her the Academy Award for Best Supporting Actress nomination.
 She won the Academy Award for Best Actress for her performance in the drama The Country Girl (1954).
-Other notable works include the western High Noon (1952), the romantic comedy High Society (1956), and three consecutive Alfred Hitchcock suspense thrillers: Dial M for Murder (1954), Rear Window (1954), and To Catch a Thief (1955).
+Other notable works include the war film The Bridges at Toko-Ri (1954), the romantic comedy High Society (1956), and three Alfred Hitchcock suspense thrillers: Dial M for Murder (1954), Rear Window (1954), and To Catch a Thief (1955).

 Kelly retired from acting at age 26 to marry Rainier and began her duties as Princess of Monaco.
-The couple had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.
-Her charity work focused on young children and the arts.
+Grace and Rainier had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.
+Princess Grace's charity work focused on young children and the arts.
 In 1964, she established the Princess Grace Foundation to support local artisans.
 Her organization for children's rights, AMADE Mondiale, gained consultive status within UNICEF and UNESCO.
-Grace's final film contribution was to the documentary The Children of Theatre Street (1977) directed by Robert Dornhelm, where she served as the narrator.
-The film was nominated for an Academy Award for Best Documentary Feature.
+Her final film role was narrating The Children of Theatre Street (1977), which was nominated for an Academy Award for Best Documentary Feature.

-Kelly died at the age of 52 at Monaco Hospital on September 14, 1982, from injuries sustained in a car crash the previous day.
-She is listed 13th among the American Film Institute's 25 Greatest Female Stars of Classical Hollywood cinema.
+She died at the age of 52 at Monaco Hospital, from injuries sustained in a car crash.
 Her son, Prince Albert, helped establish the Princess Grace Awards in 1984 to recognize emerging performers in film, theatre, and dance.